Englewood, Colorado: Civic Center

 The Englewood Civic Center is located in the only remaining portion of the Cinderella City Mall.
 It contains the Englewood Public Library, The Museum of Outdoor Arts, and all city departments, including the courts.
 The Civic Center also contains the RTD Englewood light rail station.

 The Englewood Public Library

 The Englewood Public Library is a full service library.
 There are computers for public use, as well as printers and copiers.
 The Library also has a small section on Colorado and Englewood history, a microfiche collection, and an archive of local history.
-The Cherrelyn Horse Car can be viewed in front of the library.